 In 2009 the Iris and B. Gerald Cantor Foundation donated 30 sculptures to the NCMA, making it the repository for the most extensive Rodin collection between Philadelphia and the West Coast.
 Featuring works from all phases of the master's career, the collection offers the opportunity to experience Rodin's formidable genius.

 Meymandi Exhibition Gallery is the NCMA's largest special exhibition space and features traveling shows and exhibitions organized or co-organized by the NCMA and major museums across the country.
-Recent highlights include the inaugural presentation of American Chronicles: The Art of Norman Rockwell and the popular Rembrandt in America.
+Recent highlights include You Are Here and The Beyond: Georgia O'Keeffe and Contemporary Art.

 The NCMA’s newest exhibition space, this gallery is dedicated to showing video and multimedia work by local, national, and international artists creating in this exciting, ever-changing medium.